nmlynch94/com.darkanddarker.DaD/README.md

     - Right click on the new entry -> Properties
     - Set Set target = "/usr/bin/flatpak", Launch Options = "run com.darkanddarker.DaD", "start in" should be empty.
     - Also feel free to edit the name of the shortcut
-  - During installation after the launcher is open, the installer never finishes when the progress bar is full.
-Once it's full, closing and reopening resolves this.
+  - During installation after the launcher is open, the installer looks garbled because it seems to overlay all displayed numbers on top of itself.
+It is working and you can watch the progress bar.
+The play button will show when it is done.
   - Minimize the blacksmith launcher after game launch, or your clicks will bleed through the client when you try to swing.
   - You may need to alt tab out and in once after launch for clicks to register.
   - Credentials don't save on login, so you need to enter username and password every launch.